-A Camp is a solo side project from Nina Persson of The Cardigans, released during a break the band were taking after years of heavy touring.
-Produced by Mark Linkous of Sparklehorse (who also co-wrote the closing track Elephant), Persson shares the writing credits with Niklas Frisk (of Swedish band Atomic Swing) and Nathan Larson (now her husband).
+A Camp is a side project from Nina Persson of The Cardigans, released during a break the band took between tours.
+Produced by Mark Linkous of Sparklehorse, he also co-wrote the closing track Elephant.
+Persson shares the writing credits with Niklas Frisk (of Swedish band Atomic Swing) and Nathan Larson (now her husband).

-When you start listening to it’s opening track Frequent Flyer, you realise it’s a long way in style from The Cardigan’s usual output, finding it’s roots in country music, and continuing this throughout whilst mixing them with more familiar rock sounds.
-(In fact when The Cardigans returned in 2003 with Long Gone Before Daylight, the same influences can be heard.)
+When you start listening to opening track Frequent Flyer, you realise it’s very different in style from The Cardigan’s usual output.
+It finds it’s roots in country music, and continues this throughout whilst mixing them with more familiar rock sounds.
+In fact when The Cardigans returned in 2003 with Long Gone Before Daylight, the same influences can be heard.

 What follows is a musical cornucopia.
-Cellos, violins, steel guitars and harmonicas all mix with Persson’s rich, strong trademark tones, all blended to perfection by the brilliant production work.
-Songs such as I Can Buy You (the first single released from it), Such A Bad Comedown, and Algebra all shine, and as the album draws to a close they serve up possibly it’s most beautiful moment with a relatively obscure cover version The Bluest Eyes In Texas, originally recorded by country outfit, Restless Heart.
+Cellos, violins, steel guitars and harmonicas all mix with Persson’s rich, strong trademark tones.
+They are all blended to perfection by the brilliant production work.
+Songs such as I Can Buy You (the first single released), Such A Bad Comedown, and Algebra all shine.
+And as the album draws to a close they serve up possibly it’s most beautiful moment.
+A relatively obscure cover version The Bluest Eyes In Texas, originally recorded by country outfit, Restless Heart.

-A follow up was recently released, Colonia, and alongside the last two Cardigans albums, show what a musical treasure Persson’s work has become.
+A follow up was recently released called Colonia.
+Alongside the last two Cardigans albums, showing what a musical treasure Persson’s work has become.

 4. Beck - Sea Change (2002)